klezmen/datascience-coursera-jhopkins-practical-machine-learning/README.md

 pmlttestslct<-pml.testing[,variablesincluded]
 ```

-#2.
+###2.
 Modelfitting and Training

 First we will try the random forest algorithm and inspect the acuracy.

-#2.1 Random forest
+###2.1 Random forest

 ```{r}
 modelFitrf <- train(pml.training$classe) ~ ., method = "rf", allowParallel=TRUE,data = pmltslct)
 summary(modelFitrf)
 ```
-This model gives an Accuracy of .985 and an in training error 1-.985= .015. which is a very good performance.
+This model gives an Accuracy of .985 which is a very good performance
 ```{r}
 Bootstrapped (25 reps) Confusion Matrix